mulle-objc/MulleObjC-Cheat-Sheet/README.md

 :---:         | :---:
 `@dynamic`    | Tells the compiler that the setter/getter methods are not implemented by the class itself but somewhere else, like the superclass
-`@property`   | Declares a property with a backing instance variable `@synthesize` | Synthesizes a property and allows the compiler to generate setters/getters for the backing instance variable
+`@property`   | Declares a property with a backing instance variable `@synthesize` | Backwards compatibility directive.
+Does nothing now.

 #### Errors